expertiza/reimplementation-front-end/design_document.md

 ## Dropdowns and Toggling dropdowns :

+For dropdowns and toggling functionality, we recommend using the `Dropdown` class from `react-bootstrap` to ensure a consistent and unified appearance.
+The `react-bootstrap` library is already included in the `package.json` file, so you can directly utilize the provided dropdown styles.

 ## Pagination:

 Disable pagination components when fewer than 10 items are displayed on the page.